mawarfasha/rag_karlsruhe/cool_georag/JOURNAL.md

 # GeoRAG Development Journal

-A step-by-step log of building the GeoRAG system for an interview task.
+A step-by-step log of building the GeoRAG system

 ---